Huawei/Consumer/Codelabs/AnalyticsKit/Android/initial/readme.md

 You can use the "gradlew build" command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project.
 You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
-More to https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/Development-Guide
+More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-dev-process-0000001050163813-V5).

 ## Installation